 Comparing Ativan vs. Xanax as Effective Prescription Medications

 Both Ativan and Xanax are fast-acting benzodiazepines.
 This does make them an effective part of anxiety treatment.
-It also makes both of them risky to take because of the amount of pills needed on a daily basis.
+It also makes both of them risky to take because of the number of pills needed on a daily basis.
 This can make both drugs more susceptible to being abused.

 Ativan is FDA approved for managing anxiety disorders also.
 It is only approved as a short-term treatment for up to 4 months.
 It relieves anxiety symptoms that are associated with depression or stress that is associated with insomnia.

 What’s important to point out is that Xanax is approved for panic disorder while Ativan is not.
-Xanax is more likely to be abused because of its fast acting absorption in to the blood stream.
+Xanax is more likely to be abused because of its fast-acting absorption into the blood stream.
 If someone uses Ativan for longer than 4 months, it can be more challenging than Xanax to withdraw from.
 In fact, it may take assistance from an addiction treatment clinic to help a person abstain.
 This is because intense withdrawal symptoms like seizures or uncontrollable anxiety may occur.
 The rebound effect can be difficult to manage.

 “Addiction has no social or economic boundaries, anyone can be affected.
 Learn more about our Outpatient Rehab Program and how it can help you or your loved one.”